-Trying to keep hope alive, revenue pay-fors were suggested to cover \$1.5T BBB cost.
-Instead of eg, raising taxes, or capital gains rates, novel tax scenarios were discussed.
-One idea was a 15% minimum corporate tax floor for American companies, given some had avoided paying any taxes.
+Trying to keep hope alive, new revenue pay-fors were suggested to cover \$1.5T BBB cost.
+Instead of eg raising taxes, or capital gains rates, novel tax scenarios were discussed.
+One idea was a 15% minimum corporate tax floor for American companies, given some avoided any taxes.
 That could help get to the revenue-neutrality moderates demanded.
-Also raised - and rejected was an unprecedented tax on unrealized gains of the very wealthy (could one deduct unrealized losses?); this idea might be unconstitutional given a 16th Amendment's requirement of realized income.
-Instead, that 15% floor idea had nicely steered clear of increasing traditional taxes, cap gains, or on unrealized income.
-In draft form it was joined with a proposed new surtax on very highest earners, maybe helping pay down the Debt.
+Also raised and rejected - was an unprecedented tax on unrealized gains of the very wealthy (could one deduct unrealized losses?); it though might be unconstitutional given a 16th Amendment's requirement though of realized income.
+Instead, 15% floor idea steered clear of increasing traditional taxes, cap gains, or taxes on unrealized income.
+In draft form it was joined with a proposed new surtax on very highest earners, helping to pay down the Debt.

-1 US Senator had ensured at least in 2021 there'd be No new sticks, hindering fossils left unfettered; No traditional Tax Hikes passed to pay for climate programs, and No Big climate moves in that year.
-Nor huge bill/s likely given 2022 elections calendar.
-Maybe a narrow lane for just piecemeal bits of BBB's tax-credits ITC/PTC in 2022 before Fall elections.
-Any bigger US green omnibus actions - might then be put off to 2024 or after at the very least.
+Hence 1-2 Senators had ensured at least for 2021 there'd be No new sticks, fossils left unfettered; No traditional Tax Hikes to pay for climate programs, and No Big climate moves in that year.
+Nor huge bill/s likely given 2022's elections calendar.
+Maybe a narrow lane for just piecemeal bits of BBB tax-credits, ITC/PTC in 2022 before/or after Fall elections.
+Any bigger US green omnibus actions - might thus be put off to 2024 or after at very least.

-Fury over how badly a reconciliation BBB had been eviscerated in 2021 was immediate.
-Hyperbolic-sounding criticisms fast sprung up, such as that just 1 person had forced impacts to Earth so profound, they might be visible thousands of years hence looking back at geologic record.
+Fury over how badly reconciliation BBB had been eviscerated in 2021 was immediate.
+Hyperbolic-sounding criticisms fast sprung up such as just 1 person had forced impacts to Earth so profound, they might be visible thousands of years hence looking back at geologic record.
 To suppose a single person could have visible influence on the geologic record, can normally be laughed at as no chance, just hyperbole.
-But climate is unique, and singularly different.
+But climate is unique, singularly different.
 Worryingly, such critique ought to have had zero chance of being right.
-Terrifyingly there was just maybe, perhaps, non-negligible, non-zero risk that it might turn out true.
+Terrifyingly there was maybe, perhaps, a non-negligible non-zero risk that it might turn out true.

-Most of the time in politics, debate is on our human-scale timeframes.
-There's a moderate place or a stance to stake out - a middle between 2 fiercely opposing sides.
+Most of the time in politics, debate is on human-scale timeframes.
+There's a moderate place or a stance to stake out - a middle twixt 2 fiercely opposing sides.
 Common sense compromise between sharply opposing views.
-Singularly, in climate this middle ground we instinctively seek isn't there.
-Punting to carrots-only, preserving fossils no sticks, may mean Loser is our common future.
+Singularly, for climate, this middle ground we instinctively seek isn't there.
+Punting to the carrots-only, preserving fossils no sticks, may mean Loser is our common future.
 A planet that centuries ahead might just start to look alien.
 Perhaps not hyperbole to fear what was lost, just maybe, was a more habitable future.

 Back to politics, biggest greenhouse gas emitter China said it wouldn't show at COP26 in Scotland.
 After prior outcry that China's 5-year Plan wouldn't start reducing coal until 2030, they'd upped ambitions aiming to peak coal sooner.
-But since then, taking initial steps away from coal - China was hit latter 2021 by severe energy crunch.
-It grew less certain they could keep to peak pre-2030 aims.
-Plus given rich nations had failed in their own \$100 billion commitments to transfer funds & know-how to a developing world to help them reduce carbon emissions, there was this little reason, developing China, India, Indonesia etc felt to offer more.
-Besides leaders of Russia, Brazil, Mexico didn't even show up at COP in 2021: they likewise were hardly enthused then about COP26 calls for 'cuts' soon in carbon.
+But since, taking initial steps away from coal - China was hit latter 2021 by severe energy crunch.
+It grew less certain they could keep peak pre-2030 aims.
+Plus given rich nations had failed in their own \$100 billion commitments to transfer funds & know-how to developing world to help them reduce carbon emissions, there was this little reason developing China, India, Indonesia etc felt to offer more.
+Besides leaders of Russia, Brazil, Mexico didn't even show up at that COP in 2021: they likewise were hardly enthused then about COP26 calls for 'cuts' soon in carbon.